 Nitty Gritty Deets

 Have the charming cottages, fun leisure activities and macho lumberjacks convinced you yet?
 Good!
 If you’re interested in a carefully curated cottage getaway, then let Out Adventures do all the work.
 The week-long trip runs from June 30, 2018 to July 6, 2018.
 All arrival and departure transfers, accommodations, meals at the lodge and activities on the itinerary are included in the total price.
 However, if you hail from Toronto or nearby and want to pass on the two-day Toronto tour, no problem.
 A $700 discount will be knocked off or if you want to get yourself to Muskoka, that’s fine too.
 Another $100 discount can be deducted.
 This delightful cottage getaway is a great way to meet new friends as a solo traveler, enjoy romantic time together with a partner, or go along with some friends for a fun week away.
-And don’t forget, you can even save up to $200 on any OUT Adventures trip with our special booking code “TWOBADTOURISTS.”
-Find out more info here about the discount offer.
+And don’t forget, you can save up to $200 on all OUT Adventures trips when booking online.
+Click here to get your special discount.

 What interests you most about visiting Toronto and Muskoka?